ChristianIU99/Habit_Tracker/README.md

 Test data
 The test database (test_data.db) contains:

 1. 1 sample user: testuser / password: dummyhash
 2. 5 predefined habits
 3. 4 weeks of checkoff data for realistic tests

 Tests
 The following command automatically runs the stored unit tests:

-1. Stay in the main directory of your programme or switch to the directory with 2.
+1. Stay in the main directory of your programme or switch to the directory with:
 2.	cd C:\Users\<YourUser>\Desktop\<YourFolderName>
 3.	pytest
+4.
 To do this, you must ensure that the file ‘data/test_data.db’ exists.
-For specific tests, you can also execute the following, for example:
-1.	pytest tests/test_habit.py

 Author
 Name: Christian Oltmann